hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   only needed for visual changes

-  If visual changes exist, work together with UI/UX from from beginning -->
+  If visual changes exist, work together with UI/UX from beginning -->

 ## Approval for review